shineangelic/TagView/README.md

 * SimpleTagView extends GroupView, it represents a single TAG.
 Can be deletable or not
 * SimpleTagRelativeLayout is a group of TAGs, allowing add, removal and listeners.
 * Listener of tag selecting and deleting.
+* Font-awesome 4.5.0 native support
 * Can be created from XML file or Java code.

 # Usage
-You'll need to add gradle dependency as usual, linking to jcenter when .aar will be requested If you really want it, you can use bintray's maven repo:
+You'll need to add gradle dependency as usual, linking to jcenter when .aar will be requested If you really want to, you can use bintray's maven repo:
 <pre>
     maven {
             url  "http://dl.bintray.com/shineangelic/maven"